Best Performance by an Actress in a Supporting Role 1957

 Dorothy Malone in Warlock 1959, Police Woman 1976 and Little Ladies Of The Night 1977

 If there ever were a name that fits a character’s profession, it would be Lilly Dollar from the movie “Warlock.”
-Though not said in so many words, the implication is that Lilly was a prostitute.
-She could still be turning tricks, as that possibility is left open.
-Nevertheless, Lilly arrives in Warlock with one goal in mind – Revenge.
+Although it is not explicitly stated, the implication is that Lilly was a prostitute.
+The possibility of her being a prostitute remains open.
+Nevertheless, Lilly arrives in Warlock with one goal in mind—revenge.

 Watch clip of the film “Warlock”

 Years after appearing on the TV series “Peyton Place,” Dorothy began popping up on TV and doing various movies of the week and guest roles.
-One of which was “Police Woman,” where Dorothy played a successful Madam by the name of Hilary LaSalle.
-In her possession is The Trick Book, where she keeps a detailed list of all her clients.
+One of these appearances was in “Police Woman,” where Dorothy played a successful madam named Hilary LaSalle.
+In her possession is the trick book, where she keeps a detailed list of all her clients.
 Naturally, many of her clients want to shut her up.
 Her character ends up murdered, and a real whodunit starts.

 Watch clip from the TV series “Police Woman”